Q-Minh/Q-Minh.github.io/content/_index.md

     content:
       title: Projects
       text: |-
-        In research, in many cases, our bandwidth for designing algorithms is significantly higher than for implementing them.
+        Many researchers have a significantly higher bandwidth for designing algorithms than for implementing them.
 I try to leverage a strong foundation in software engineering to facilitate research velocity via contributions to open-source.

       filters:
         folders: